 - 4. In order to allow sufficient time to secure required development order, building permit, and local business tax receipt approval, a special exception use application and fee must be filed with the Development Services Department at least nine months before the start of the school year.
-This time requirement cannot be waived or reduced. - (s) Residential, including one-family detached dwellings, two-family dwellings, or multiple-family dwellings, including horizontal mixed use, subject to requirements of the PRC zoning district and limitations provided in Sections 9.9 and 9.10 of this Code. - (ts) Restaurants with curb or automobile service.
+This time requirement cannot be waived or reduced. - (s) Residential of any type, including horizontal mixed use, subject to limitations provided in Sections 9.9 and 9.10 of this Code. - (ts) Restaurants with curb or automobile service.
 Such approval shall also be subject to the following restrictions: - 1.
 Subject property shall be located a minimum of 750 feet from one-family dwelling districts; such distance shall be measured from front door of the establishment to the single-family property line; and - 2.
-All applicable City codes and regulations must be complied with as of the time of application. - (\underline{ut}) Theater, outdoor.
+All applicable City codes and regulations must be complied with as of the time of application. - $(\underline{u} +)$ Theater, outdoor.
 Subject to requirements of section 33.11 of this Code. - (\underline{vu}) Vehicle sales agency.
-Not permitted within 100 feet of any residential district or use. - (wv) Vehicle rental business. - $(\underline{x}\underline{w})$ Walkway cafes greater than 400 square feet in area, subject to the criteria and limitations in section 22.3(B) of this Code.
+Not permitted within 100 feet of any residential district or use. - (www) Vehicle rental business. - $(\underline{x}\underline{w})$ Walkway cafes greater than 400 square feet in area, subject to the criteria and limitations in section 22.3(B) of this Code.

-SECTION 4: Code of Ordinances of the City of Margate,

-Florida, Appendix-A, Zoning, Article VIII Transit Oriented Corridor-Gateway (TOC-G) District, Section 8.4. - TOC-G Gateway permitted uses, is hereby amended to read as follows1:
+SECTION 4: Code of Ordinances of the City of Margate, Florida, Appendix-A, Zoning, Article VIII Transit Oriented Corridor-Gateway (TOC-G) District, Section 8.4. - TOC-G Gateway permitted uses, is hereby amended to read as follows1: